College of the Desert: Athletics

-The Roadrunners have two Football "Trophy Games" a season, the longest running of which is "The Palms-to-Pines" game, which occurs each season against the Mt.
+The Roadrunners have two football "trophy games" each season, the longest running of which is "The Palms-to-Pines" game which occurs each season against the Mt.
 San Jacinto College Eagles.
 The trophy was sponsored by The Desert Sun beginning in 1970, but that sponsorship has been discontinued for some time.
-"The Palms-to-Pines" game has taken place every year since the Eagles added an Athletics program, which was 1967.
-As of the conclusion of the 2017 season, the teams have a 24-25-2 overall record against each other, with Desert holding a 12–14 record at home.
-The Roadrunners suffered forfeit losses in 1967 and 1970 and are reflected in the overall record.

-The other trophy game is the "COD-SBVC Challenge Trophy" game, which has occurred off-and-on since 1981, with San Bernardino Valley College holding a slight edge in the overall record, 18–15.
-The Roadrunners last won the "Challenge Trophy" in 2015 and has a home record 8–8.
+"The Palms-to-Pines" game has taken place every year since the Eagles added an athletics program in 1967.
+The other trophy game is the "COD-SBVC Challenge Trophy" game, which has occurred off-and-on since 1981, with San Bernardino Valley College.